sunny-kakrani/Devops-with-AWS-/L. AWS/2. RDS/rds.md

     * __Disaster Recovery__

      To overcome the above challenges , we can use the Cloud Database giving by the Cloud Provider.

+__Database Setup in Remote Machine__

+ * Even if we install the database on the ec2 instance (Its like Remote Database) , then we have to manage everything by ourselves , instead of doing that, we always prefer the RDS Service.

 __What is AWS RDS ?__